Genre: Drama (2015, R)

 Bringing a popular non-fiction book to the screen (the hardcover was over four years on the NY Times bestseller list) on the life of Louis Zamperini, the famous Olympic runner and former Japanese war prisoner, would be a major challenge for any director and screenwriter.
 Yet, it is too bad a screenwriter and director with more Christian sensibilities could not have done it.
 Randall Wallace (Braveheart and We Were Soldiers) comes to mind.
 But alas, not everyone has the mega bucks and the studio networking clout like Angelina Jolie.

 Though Jolie does a good job on Zamperini’s boyhood and his amazing survival on the ocean, there is just too much time focused on his concentration camp experiences and the abuses he suffered there.
 It would have been a much more powerful movie if this part had been shortened and the film ended on the positive things that happened after the war, which included his marriage, conversion to Christianity and his many years of serving the Lord.
-Instead, the only references we get to his faith come at the end where you just read about them.
+Instead, the only references we get about his faith come at the end where you just read about them.
 For example, sentences like the following flash just before the end credits: Louis Zamperini chose forgiveness over revenge and he credits his faith for allowing him to escape such an ordeal.
 He also took a trip to Japan to be reconciled with his enemies.

 Though I found the screenplay top-heavy, I enjoyed the scenes during Louis’ boyhood where his older brother Peter takes him under his wing and encourages him to go out for the track team instead of continuing on a path of youthful rebellion.
 I also liked the scene where his mom is praying for protection over her boy Louie and the one where Louis is watching his mom make supper.